-At a young age, Deborah was groomed to be a performer.
-Looking back, she says, "I had a wonderful music teacher in high school who gave me the freedom to explore my musical interests.
-Our high school vocal group played many events around the San Francisco Bay Area.”
-She won a music contest sponsored by the Talented Teen Foundation and sang her way through six European countries; she was also invited and accepted an opportunity to be a solo vocalist in Acapulco, Mexico.
+At a very young age, Deborah's natural talent was groomed and looking back, she says, "I had so many wonderful influences including a music teacher in high school who gave me the freedom to explore my musical interests.
+I was around performers like Buck Owens & some country greats whom I had the privilege of sharing the stage with.
+Our high school vocal group was somewhat spectacular as we played many events around the San Francisco Bay Area."
+At age 14, she won a music contest sponsored by the Talented Teen Foundation and sang her way through six European countries; she also accepted an opportunity to be a solo vocalist in a stage show at a large hotel in Acapulco, Mexico.

-A person whole heartedly committed to her music, Deborah looks forward to growing in her craft and sharing her talents with the world.
+A person whole heartedly committed to her music, Deborah looks forward to growing in her craft and continuing to share her talents.